Helpline 0808 800 3333 or contact us

 In general, SDR in the UK is not possible when the following are present:

 Like any medical procedure, SDR can carry risks.
 It will not suit all children with cerebral palsy.
 Some will benefit and some may see no benefit or their condition may even deteriorate.
-You should always discuss potential risks and side-effects with your child's neurosurgeon.
+You should always discuss potential risks and side-effects with your child's surgeon.

 Permanent complications are rare, but risks include: